jhodges10/dips/dip-jeffh-governance-improvements.md

 There's a lack of good mechanisms for getting feedback from MNO on decisions around protocol changes and organizational decision-making that can be simplified and better scaled by the introduction of a Governance Objects designed purely with getting an MNO conesus on non-funding topics.

-The lifecycle on MNO pools should be two weeks, rather than the usual 30 Days, in order to
+The lifecycle on MNO pools should be set to two weeks (8,308 blocks), rather than the usual 30 Days, in order to achieve a more rapid consensus.

-???

-How to achieve finality and store results on the blockchain.
-Could be done either with `OP_RETURN` (no great), or potentially by taking advantage of the `revision` field in `gobjects`.
+We propose introducing another `trigger`-like `gobject` for handling finality and consensus here.
+(Can be much improved with DashDrive)

 ## RFP System